SOUTHAMPTON TOWN’S 375th ANNIVERSARY

 The John Jermain Library has been designated as an historic landmark by the Village of Sag Harbor, and is a contributing building within the National Register-listed Sag Harbor Historic District.
 The Library was commissioned and built by philanthropist Margaret Olivia Sage in memory of her grandfather, Major John Jermain, and presented by her as a gift to the people of Sag Harbor on October 10, 1910.
 The original building is 7,084 square feet.
 The three-story addition, including the lower level area dedicated to mechanicals, is 7,267 square feet.

-The finished project will include:
+The finished project includes:

 · Restoration of the interior and exterior of historic building